Create a new database for a study

 Share/post research results and use results shared/posted by others

 Federal programs strongly encourage or mandate posting certain research results, such as microarray data.
 Repositories like the Gene Expression Ombibus (GEO) are available to post your data, and to use data from others to explore hypotheses and develop preliminary results for new studies.
 For assistance using GEO and related tools, contact Tzu Phang.

 Obtain clinical data from University of Colorado Hospital or Children’s Hospital

 For Children’s Hospital, the primary contact for clinical data is Michael Kahn.

 Get help for a topic not listed above

-View the members of the CCTSI Informatics Core and their primary responsibilities.
+The members of the CCTSI Informatics Core and their primary responsibilities are shown below.
 If it is not clear whom you should contact, please contact Tom Yaeger.